shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Yeah!”

 “So, how many is that?”
 Muddy asked.

+[chat gpt: make muddy more stumped about the math]

 “It’s 200 from now, plus the 50 you had from the start…” Ersie thought out loud.
 “And 30 people per building… so, seven thousand and five hundred people.”